bretmullinix/python-for-beginners/t7-exception-handling/readme.md

 Let's add some exception handling, and if an exception does occur, let's clean up the MongoDB connection.

-1. Open up a terminal and stop the MongoDB server with the following line:   `docker stop mongodb`
+1. Open up a terminal and start your MongoDB server with the following line:   `docker start mongodb`
 1. Open up the **errors_and_exceptions.py** file and replace the class definition with the following code.